 Laura & Deanna Fanning: Utopia, Modernity, and the Female Gaze

 Unexpected, distinct, and imaginative are a few words used to describe Kiko Kostadivov’s womenswear line.
-Behind the brand are identical twin sisters, Laura and Deanna Fanning.
-Growing up in Melbourne and later moving to London, they studied MA Fashion Design at Central St. Martins.
-Shortly after graduating in 2018, the Fannings were offered to co-direct the department at the eponymous brand.
+Behind the brand are Melbourne-born identical twin sisters, Laura and Deanna Fanning.
+After completing a bachelor's in English studies, the two moved to London to pursue the distinguished MA in Fashion Design from Central Saint Martins University.
+Shortly after graduating in 2018, the Fannings were offered to independently co-direct the Women's department at the eponymous Kostadivov brand.

-The enigmatic duo consistently re-approach the conversation around gender.
 To no one's surprise, a cult following echoes their every move.
-Elusive yet vibrant in their approach, the two’s fantastical nature is present in both their work and their candor.
-We emailed over 12 Questions, discussing everything from their childhood bedrooms, utopic world-building, and fashion's role in pushing forward social conversations.
+Elusive yet vibrant, the two’s fantastical nature is present in both their work and their candor.
+We emailed over 12 Questions, discussing everything from their childhood bedrooms, utopic world-building, and fashion's role in pushing societal conversations forward.

 An item of clothing you couldn’t live without?